You are considered an international freshman applicant if you:

 If you are currently studying in the US, please request to transfer your SEVIS to Cal State LA by completing and submitting the Transfer to Cal State LA Form.
 Please do not transfer the SEVIS until you receive the offer of admission, and you know that you plan to attend the University for the admit term.

-For other important information, including the deadline for the I-20/SEVIS transfer process, please contact the International Programs Office at (323) 343-3170, firstname.lastname@example.org, or visit the International Office.
+For other important information, including the deadline for the I-20/SEVIS transfer process, contact the International Programs Office at (323) 343-3170, firstname.lastname@example.org, or visit the International Office.

 Campus Housing: If you plan to live on-campus, Cal State LA offers apartment-style residence halls that are within walking distance to classrooms, sports facilities, and the library.
 For more information, visit the Housing and Residence Life webpage.